 Many TVs have a setting known as "color temperature".
 When the entire picture has an undesirable yellowish cast or bluish cast (mostly noticable in white areas of the picture), it may be because of the color temperature setting.

-The names that are given for these settings vary among TV brands, but are generally Warm, Cool and Normal.
-The Normal setting produces a picture with a daylight cast, which matches the ambient light coming through the windows during the day.
-The Warm setting gives the pictures an off-white, yellowish, or candlelight cast.
+The names for the settings vary among TV brands.
+Generally they are "Warm", "Cool" and "Normal" (or "Neutral").
+These names describe specific, standard shades of color, with some variation among brands and models (explained in the next paragraph).
+The Normal setting produces a picture with a daylight cast, matching the ambient light coming in from the windows during the day.
+The Warm setting gives pictures an off-white, yellowish, or candlelight-like cast.
 This setting is more appropriate for evening viewing, and is the most psychologically relaxing.
 The Cool setting produces whites that are more bluish.
-This setting is meant to make the picture look more bright or vivid, and is usually the way TVs come fresh out-of-the-box from the factory, or when they are being demonstrated on the showroom floor.
+This setting is meant to make the picture look bright and vivid.
+It is the default setting that many TVs are set to when they come fresh out-of-the-box from the factory, or when they are being demonstrated on the showroom floor.

-Color temperature is measured in degrees Kelvin, with a white field displayed on the screen.
-The "Normal" setting produces a color temperature of 6500°K, which is the approximate color temperature of sunlight.
-It is the industry standard for color temperature, to which all television cameras are calibrated and from which all television colorimetry is based.
+Here is how color temoperature works - each setting produces a specific shade of white, from which all the rest of the colors are derived.
+The shade of white as a source of light can be measured in degrees Kelvin (which also happens to be a unit of measure of heat).
+Applying this measurement technique to television, the "Normal" setting produces a color temperature of 6500°K, which is the approximate color temperature of sunlight.
+This is the original industry standard for color temperature to which all television cameras are calibrated and upon which all television colorimetry is based.
 The "Warm" setting produces a color temperature of about 3000°K, and the "Cool" setting produces about 8200°K. Notice how the terminology seems to be backwards (i.e. warm for a low temperature and cool for a high temperature).
-These terms are not meant to match the sense of the scientific metric, but rather the asthetic feel of the cast.
-In fact, these terms ("warm" and "cool") are actually related to how artists view color, in that yellows are considered warm colors and blues are cool colors.
+These terms are not meant to describe the sense of the scientific metric, but rather the aesthetic feel of the cast.
+In fact, the terms "warm" and "cool" describe how artists view color, where yellows are considered warm and blues are cool.